 Amazon keeps changing its listing requirements.
 Currently, the ‘Brand’ field is VERY sensitive for Amazon.co.uk and Amazon.com and possibly Amazon.com.au

 NOTE: Because Amazon keeps changing its listing requirements, we cannot guarantee that our barcodes will be accepted by Amazon.

 BUT – there are thousands of products listed on Amazon using our numbers – see Products on Amazon page.

-Amazon are increasingly pushing their suppliers to join the Amazon Brand Registry, which requires an active registered trademark and the ability for you to prove your rights to use that – see https://brandservices.amazon.com.au
+Amazon are increasingly pushing their suppliers to join the Amazon Brand Registry.
+This requires you to have an active registered trademark and the ability for you to prove your rights to use that – see https://brandservices.amazon.com.au

-It is also possible to apply to Amazon for GTIN (barcode) exemption – see https://sellercentral.amazon.com/gtinx/ Exemption is provided for brand and category and you do not have to apply for exemption for each product.
+It is also possible to apply to Amazon for GTIN (barcode) exemption – see https://sellercentral.amazon.com/gtinx/ Exemption is provided for brand and category.
+You do not have to apply for exemption for each product.

 For the latest demonstration of listing on Amazon, please see https://youtu.be/e36o35CLUHY – it shows how crucial the ‘Brand’ field is when listing.

 How do I use my barcode on Amazon?

 You will need barcode number is you want to list products on Amazon.
 We have many customers using our barcode numbers on Amazon.
 The barcodes can also be used on online shops (eg. Lazada, eBay, CD Baby or Play.com) as well as regular retail stores.

 Note: You will need a unique barcode number for each separate listing on Amazon.
 It is your choice whether to make separate listings for each different variation (size/colour/design) of your product or to just make one general listing for your product then get your customers to specify the size/colour after ordering.